Interview Prep · by talent · Chinese Orchestra

 - "I started erhu at six because my grandfather played, but the moment I knew I loved it was watching the Singapore Chinese Orchestra play Jasmine Flower at a community concert.
 The way the section breathed together — that's when I realised CO isn't a solo art, even when you're playing solo."

-"What is your instrument and why?"
+"What is your instrument, and why?"

 - Subtext: